Deep Learning for 2D and 3D Rotatable Data: An Overview of Methods: Overview of Methods

-Estimation of 2D rotations is similar in almost all listed regards, but simpler in terms of representation.
+Estimation of 2D rotations is simpler in terms of representation.
 Predicting the sine and cosine of the rotation angle (and normalizing the predicted vector to length $1$, because otherwise the predicted sine and cosine might slightly contradict each other, or be beyond $[-1,1]$) is better than predicting the angle, because the latter requires learning a function that has a jump (from $360^\circ$ to $0^\circ$), which is not easy for (non-generative) neural networks.

-\subsection{Rotations as input or as deep features}
+\subsection{Rotations as Input or as Deep Features}

 Other uses of rotations in deep learning are to take rotations as input, or to restrict deep features to belong to $\SO(n)$ (without requiring them to directly approximate rotations present in the data).
-For example, \citet{DBLP:journals/corr/HuangWPG16} use rotation matrices as inputs and as deep features.
+For example, \cite{DBLP:journals/corr/HuangWPG16} use rotation matrices as inputs and as deep features.
 They restrict deep features to $\SO(3)$ by using layers that map from $\SO(3)$~to~$\SO(3)$.